kuronetwork/CEH-Practical-LAB-Practice-Recommendations/README.md

-# CEH Practical LAB － Practice Recommendations
+# CEH Practical (Master) - LAB Practice Recommendations
 CEH Practical &amp; Master, iLAB Practice

 Based on my experience, completing all of the official iLAB modules can lead to passing the exam.
 I've compiled a list of iLAB exercises that can enhance your technical skills.
 These exercises are not just for the purpose of the exam but also to improve your penetration testing techniques.